Knowing a few basic but commonly misunderstood energy terms can help you make informed choices to reduce your energy use and electricity bill.

-The rate of heat loss through windows is indicated by the U-factor.
+The U-factor is the term used to describe the insulation value of windows.
+The U-factor is calculated by dividing one by the R-value.
 The lower the number, the greater the window’s resistance to heat loss.

 High performance double-pane windows can have a U-factor of 0.30.
 For comparison, an old metal casement window might have a U-factor of 1.3.